Town Talk: Spring asphalt maintenance

 The sealer material is a rubberized hot asphalt seal material that will last for many years.
 As the pavement expands and contracts throughout the seasons, the sealer will stretch and compress along with it and remain in-tact.

-This operation is performed prior to seal coating and is a valuable procedure to extend the usable life of New Ulm’s street pavements.
+This operation is preformed prior to seal coating and is a valuable procedure to extend the usable life of New Ulm’s street pavements.

-If you have any questions on crack filling or would like to report a pothole call Curt Curry, Public Works Superintendent at 359-8296.
+If you have any questions on crack filling or would like to report a potholes call Jeff Hoffmann, Public Works Superintendent at 359-8296.